DerwenAI/rcc_book/chap06.md

   phase 1 holdout results are for citation prediction, while the phase 2 holdout results are for mention prediction.

-[\[tab:test\_results\]]{#tab:test_results label="tab:test_results"}

-We report the end-to-end performance of our approach (on the development set provided by the organizers in the first phase) in Table [\[tab:e2e\_results\]](#tab:e2e_results){reference-type="ref" reference="tab:e2e_results"}.
-This is the performance after using the linking classifier to predict which candidate mention, dataset pairs are correct extractions.
+We report the end-to-end performance of our approach (on the development set provided by the organizers in the first phase) in Table *e2e_results* This is the performance after using the linking classifier to predict which candidate mention, dataset pairs are correct extractions.
 We note that the development set provided in phase 1 ended up having significantly more overlap with the training data than the actual test set did.
-As a result, the numbers reported in Table [\[tab:e2e\_results\]](#tab:e2e_results){reference-type="ref" reference="tab:e2e_results"} are not indicative of test set performance.
+As a result, the numbers reported in Table *e2e_results* are not indicative of test set performance.
-End to end performance from our phase 2 submission can be seen in Table [\[tab:test\_results\]](#tab:test_results){reference-type="ref" reference="tab:test_results"}.
-This performance is reflective of our focus on the linking component of this task.
+End to end performance from our phase 2 submission can be seen in Table *e2e_results* This performance is reflective of our focus on the linking component of this task.
 Aside from the competition development set, we also used a random portion of the training set as an additional development set.
 The initial model only uses a dataset frequency feature, which gives a baseline performance of 38.4 F1.
 Adding p(d $\mid$ m) and p(m $\mid$ d), which are the probability of entity given mention and probability of mention given entity improves the performance ($\Delta = 2.3$ F1).
 Year matching helps disambiguate between different datasets in the same series, which was found to be a major source of errors in earlier models ($\Delta = 2.8$ F1).
 Aggregating mentions for a given dataset, adding mention and sentence length features, adding an is acronym feature, and further hyper-parameter tuning improve the results ($\Delta = 12.5$ F1).
 Adding examples in the development set while training the model results in further improvements ($\Delta = 2.8$ F1).
 Finally, adding the NER-based mentions significantly improves recall at the cost of lower precision, with a positive net effect on F1 score ($\Delta = 0.7$ F1).

                                      prec.   recall    F1
   --------------------------------- ------- -------- ------